daniellebarlev/daniellebarlev/README.md

 # Hi, I’m Danielle 👋

-🎓 Third-year **Computer Science** student at **UC Davis**
+🎓 **Third-year Computer Science major at UC Davis**
-🧭 Interested in **product management, tech policy, and ethical technology**
+💡 Interested in **public affairs, tech policy, and product management**
-🌍 Focused on building **accessible, socially responsible software**
+🌱 Focused on **ethical, accessible, and socially impactful technology**

-I’m a computer science student driven by how technology intersects with public policy, sustainability, and user-centered design.
-I enjoy building systems that are technically strong while remaining thoughtful about real-world impact.

----
+I’m passionate about how technology can be used responsibly to solve real-world problems.
+I enjoy working at the intersection of **engineering, policy, and thoughtful design**, where technical decisions have real social consequences.

-## 🛠️ Technical Skills
+## 🛠️ What I’m Working On
-- **Languages:** Python, JavaScript, C, R
-- **Web Development:** React, Next.js, HTML, CSS
-- **Systems & Low-Level:** C, x86 Assembly
-- **Tools:** Git, GitHub, VS Code
-- **Concepts:** Accessibility, data analysis, performance optimization

----
+- Building **web applications** with a focus on usability and accessibility
+- Exploring **data-driven decision making** and product thinking
+- Applying **policy awareness** to technical design choices

-## 💼 Experience & Leadership
+## 🌍 Experience & Involvement
-- **TEDxUCDavis** — Supporting idea-driven, impact-focused programming
+- 🎤 **TEDxUCDavis** — contributing to idea-driven, impact-focused events
-- **Women in Computer Science** — Promoting inclusion and community in tech
+- 💻 **Women in Computer Science** — supporting community and inclusion in tech
-- Coursework emphasizing **systems programming, data analysis, and web development**
+- 📚 Coursework and projects spanning **systems, data, and web development**

-These experiences strengthened both my technical foundation and soft skills such as communication, collaboration, and empathy.

----
+## 🎯 Interests
+- Tech & public policy
+- Product management and user-centered design
+- Sustainability and ethical innovation